ChickenMan-dev/Sivism/The-Holy-Catbook.md

 #### Part 2

 Siva was carried into a bright room with another human in blue wearing rubber gloves.
-She was placed on a cold metal table.
-QQQ
+She was placed on a cold metal table